AlexBaranosky/Strange-Loop-2011-Notes/SImple Made Easy Notes.md

 passed the test, and the type checker.

-Now what the fuck do we do?
+Now what the heck do we do?

 "Guard rail" driven development?
 Do the guard rails guide you places?